vrpperez7/Mod-4-Project/README.md

 <img width="193" height="489" alt="Screenshot 2025-09-26 at 3 29 07 PM" src="https://github.com/user-attachments/assets/36ccbaf0-757a-43af-baab-1dcb120d3279" />

-I found the top two hours fell within:

-the morning hours of 7 and 8, and the evening hours are 17 and 18. </br>
+I found the top two hours fell within the morning (7 and 8) and evening (17 and 18) peaks. </br>

-Our line graph also answers our **Operations Lead's** as it highlights the best maintenance hours.
-These fell between the hours 23-5, as they have a grouped average count of bike riders less than 81 rides an hour. </br>
+Our line graph also answers the **Operations Lead's** question, as it highlights the best maintenance hours.
+These fell between the hours 23-5, and they have a grouped average count of bike riders less than 81 rides an hour. </br>

-I decide to further analyze our morning and peak hours to answer more stakeholder questions and provide recommendations.
+I decided to further analyze our morning and peak hours to answer more stakeholder questions and provide recommendations.

 # :bulb: <ins>Insights and Recommendations<ins/>

 ## Seasonality

-To guide marketing decisions, I decided to analyze seasonal trends between morning and evening hours by comparing each season's total number of bike riders. </br>
+To guide marketing decisions, I decided to analyze seasonal trends between morning and evening hours by comparing the total number of bike riders each season. </br>

 ### Morning Peak Seasonal Totals: